GaryHilaresArchive/GSS-Language/docs/CONTRIBUTING.md

 <!-- ProjectDependant -->
 Contributions in Rubber Numbers should relate to:
-- Number handling.
-- Maths.
+- GSS Language design.
-- Graph visualization.
+- Tools for work with GSS Language.
 <!-- /ProjectDependant -->

 Any contribution out of the scope should be strongly discussed and approved in the Discord server.